Assessing the Political Fairness of Multilingual LLMs: A Case Study based on a 21-way Multiparallel EuroParl Dataset: Results

 Results are reported in Table~\ref{tab:borda_src}.
 As expected, we find that \textsc{en} is the best translated language,\footnote{The only target languages where it is not ranked first, across all models, are \textsc{cs} and \textsc{sk}, where it is then ranked second (and \textsc{sk} -- resp. \textsc{cs} -- is ranked first, the two languages being closely related).} consistently across models, followed by \textsc{es}.
-Unlike what Table~\ref{tab:sBLEU scores of Qwen3-8B} would suggest (the \textsc{et} column has the lowest sBLEU scores), we find that \textsc{lt} is the worst translated language across models, especially for Qwen3-8B where it is almost always ranked last. \textsc{et} is also among the worst translated languages. \done\done A surprising result is that \textsc{de} and \textsc{fr}, which have a special status within the EP, have a lower rank than \textsc{sp}, but also than \textsc{bg} and \textsc{ro}, reflecting perhaps a small representation of these two languages in the data mix of Llama and Qwen.
+Unlike what Table~\ref{tab:sBLEU scores of Llama-3.1-70B} would suggest (the \textsc{et} column has the lowest sBLEU scores), we find that \textsc{lt} is the worst translated language across models, especially for Qwen3-8B where it is almost always ranked last. \textsc{et} is also among the worst translated languages.
+A surprising result is that \textsc{de} and \textsc{fr}, which have a special status within the EP, have a lower rank than \textsc{es}, but also than \textsc{bg} and \textsc{ro}.
 We also observe, for all models, that all of the 21 target languages have their performance variance significantly explained by the source language variable according to a Kruskal-Wallis test (a non-parametric version of ANOVA; \citealp{kruskal1952use}) -- confirming that some source languages are more difficult to process than others \cite{bugliarello-etal-2020-easier}.

 An ideally language-fair translation model, on the contrary, would not have its performance variance explained by the source language.
 It would have near identical performance for all source languages, i.e. random rankings for each target language, which would result in the same Borda Count for all source languages: 9.5.